2016 Michigan State Spartans football team

 The 2016 Michigan State Spartans football team represented Michigan State University during the 2016 NCAA Division I FBS football season.
 The Spartans played in the East Division of the Big Ten Conference and played their home games at Spartan Stadium in East Lansing, Michigan.
 They were led by head coach Mark Dantonio, who was in his tenth season.
 They finished the season 3–9, 1–8 in Big Ten play to finish in sixth place in the East Division.

 The season marked a major disappointment for the Spartans as it was their first losing season under Dantonio and the school's first losing season since 2006.
 As a result, the team was not bowl eligible.
 The Spartans had only lost five games in the three prior years combined, but had reached five losses by their seventh game.
+This was the worst record for a defending power conference champion until Florida State in 2024, who went 2–10.